-Share-options expense relate to the vesting of share-options granted to Oliver Lennox-King, Simon Henderson, Robert Eckford, Mario Vetro, Tyron Breytenbach and Zeenat Lokhandwala, directors and officers of the Company.
+Share-options expense relate to the vesting of share-options granted to Oliver Lennox-King, Simon Henderson, Robert Eckford, Mario Vetro, Tyron Breytenbach, Brian Rodan and Zeenat Lokhandwala, directors and officers of the Company.

-DSU expense relate to the vesting of DSUs granted to Oliver Lennox-King, Robert Eckford, Mario Vetro, Tyron Breytenbach and Paul Criddle, directors of the Company.
+DSU expense relate to the vesting of DSUs granted to Oliver Lennox-King, Robert Eckford, Mario Vetro, Tyron Breytenbach, Brian Rodan and Paul Criddle, directors of the Company.

 Officers and directors of the Company were also reimbursed for out-of-pocket expenses that occur in the normal course of operations.
-As at September 30, 2024, there was \$24,156 (December 31, 2023 - \$2,375) payable to officers of the Company included in accounts payable and accrued liabilities.
-The amounts are unsecured, non-interest bearing and have no terms of repayment.
+As at December 31, 2024, there was \$165,222 (2023 - \$2,375) payable to directors and officers of the Company included in accounts payable and accrued liabilities.
+The issued by RSC and authored by Sean Aldrich, MSC, MAusIMM, MAIG and Abraham Whaanga, BSc MAusIMM (CP), each a "qualified person" as defined in NI 43-101.

+amounts are unsecured, non-interest bearing and have no terms of repayment.